megacamelus/camel-upstream-info/camel-documentation/camel-quickfix.md

     quickfix:configFile[?sessionID=sessionID&lazyCreateEngine=true|false]

-The **configFile** is the name of the QuickFIX/J configuration to use for the FIX engine (located as a resource found in your classpath).
-The optional **sessionID** identifies a specific FIX session.
+The `configFile` is the name of the QuickFIX/J configuration to use for the FIX engine (located as a resource found in your classpath).
+The optional `sessionID` identifies a specific FIX session.
 The format of the sessionID is:

     (BeginString):(SenderCompID)[/(SenderSubID)[/(SenderLocationID)]]->(TargetCompID)[/(TargetSubID)[/(TargetLocationID)]]

-The optional **lazyCreateEngine** parameter allows creating QuickFIX/J engine on demand.
-Value **true** means the engine is started when the first message is sent or there’s consumer configured in route definition.
-When **false** value is used, the engine is started at the endpoint creation.
-When this parameter is missing, the value of component’s property **lazyCreateEngines** is being used.
+The optional `lazyCreateEngine` parameter allows creating QuickFIX/J engine on demand:

+-   The value `true` means the engine is started when the first message is sent or there’s consumer configured in route definition.

-Example URIs:
+-   When the value `false` is used, the engine is started at the endpoint creation.

+When this parameter is missing, the value of component’s property `lazyCreateEngines` is being used.

+**Example URIs:**

     quickfix:config.cfg